- View Offline

 Photoshop CS4 for Photographers is a recommended prerequisite for this course.

+And know this, It is a real, distinct honor and privilege to partner with you in this training adventure.
 So without further delay, let the adventure begin.
 Bye for now.